 Hoetink H. Slavery and race relations in the Americas: comparative notes on their nature and nexus.
+Vol. Crosscurrents in Latin America.
 New York: Harper and Row; 1973.

 Oakes J. The ruling race: a history of American slaveholders.
 New York: Knopf; 1982.